Validator

 is the stake amount delegated to this validator

 Nodes A and B stake 3,000 and 3,500 FLOCK respectively, while validators A, B and C stake 3,000, 6,000 and 3,000 respectively.
-Node A also receives an additional 1,000 FLOCK from its delegators, which brings the (total stake including delegated stake) to be 4,000 for Node A. For simplicity, we assume to be 0 in this example.
+Node A also receives an additional 1,000 FLOCK from its delegators, which brings the (total stake including delegated stake) to be 4,000 for Node A. For simplicity, we assume to be 0, and to be 1 in this example.